sxdisbr/mobile_rate_analysis/README.md

 # mobile_rate_analysis
-We are going analyze the behavior of customers who have contracted a plan for mobile
+The task is to analyze two tariffs plans to adjust the advertising budget.
+The commercial which tariff brings in more money.
+We are going to work with a small sample of customers, 500 Megalyne users.
+We want to know who they are, where they come from, what tariff they use, how many calls, and mesages sent in 2018.
+We are going analyze the behavior of customers and conclude which tariff is better.